Kevin Danso

-Kevin Danso (born 19 September 1998) is an Austrian professional footballer who plays as a centre-back for club Tottenham Hotspur and the Austria national team.
+Kevin Danso (born 19 September 1998) is an Austrian professional footballer who plays as a centre-back for club Sunderland, on loan from Tottenham Hotspur, and the Austria national team.

+After playing in various English academies, Danso joined German club FC Augsburg in 2014 and made his first team debut in 2016.
+Following loans to Southampton and Fortuna Düsseldorf, Danso would join French Ligue 1 club RC Lens in 2021.
+In his second season at Lens, the club achieved their highest league finish in 21 years and Danso was named in the UNFP's Ligue 1 Team of the Season.
+Danso joined English Premier League club Tottenham Hotspur on loan in February 2025 where he won the 2024-25 UEFA Europa League, signing permanently for Tottenham 10 days following the final.

-Formerly a youth international at various levels from under-15 to under-21, Danso made his debut for the Austria senior team in 2017.
+Danso made his debut for the Austria national team in 2017 after previously playing at youth level from under-15 to under-21, going on to represent Austria at UEFA Euro 2024 and the 2026 FIFA World Cup.

 Early life

 Danso was born in Austria to Ghanaian parents before moving to Milton Keynes in England at the age of six.

 Club career

 Early years

 Danso joined the academy of Milton Keynes Dons at under 9 level having previously been a striker in the Reading academy, staying at the club until 2014 before moving to FC Augsburg in Germany.

 FC Augsburg

-On 3 March 2017, Danso made his Bundesliga debut for FC Augsburg at the age of 18 years and 165 days old, becoming the youngest player to make a league appearance in the club's history.
+On 3 March 2017, Danso made his Bundesliga debut for FC Augsburg at the age of 18 years and 165 days, becoming the youngest player to make a league appearance in the club's history.
 A week later, he signed a new four-year contract with the club.